Jenseits1/Jenseits1/README.md

 ### 🧾 About
-Passionate about computer science and how computers work, from low-level architecture to the design of programming languages
+Passionate about computer science and system-level concepts, from low-level architecture to the design of programming languages
 ### 🛠️ Programming Languages
 Java · JavaScript · TypeScript · Python · Rust